THE WRITERS COLLEGE

 The Runner-up

-'The People of Colour'
+'The Keeper of Knowledge'

 Judges’ comments